Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Franca Rosulnik, Recorded: 1961

-An example of love ballad, where there is so little of the story that according to the text it could easily be a usual non-narrative love song, in particular since Slovene love songs contain a great many narrative features.
-The concluding stanza of some variants (what is meant by the ring, and what by the crown) is not essential, possibly a later addition, but the content suggest that the song originated in a moralizing environment and as such belonQS to the younger layer of the tradition.
-The only recording kept in the archives came from Selo near Vodice; it speaks in a very light way of the gir’s penitence.
+An example of a love ballad where there is so little of the story that according to the text it could easily be a usual non-narrative love song, in particular because Slovene love songs contain a great many narrative features.
+The concluding stanza of some variants (what is meant by the ring, and what by the crown) is not essential, possibly a later addition, but the content suggest that the song originated in a moralizing environment and as such belongs to a younger layer of the tradition.
+The only recording kept in the archives came from Selo near Vodice; it speaks in a very light way of the girl’s penitence.

-This melody again is of an accompanying type, and it is interesting because of its exceptionally narrow range of altogether three neighbouring tones.
+This melody is also of an accompanying type, and it is interesting because of its exceptionally narrow range of altogether three neighbouring tones.

 SLP IV, s.No.
 230/41